top of page

 The following factors should be considered when choosing UV resin:

 A resin should always be selected with the project in mind.
-Not all resins work for all projects.
+Not all resins work for other applications or all projects.
 For example, if you are making jewellery, you need a resin that cures quickly and leaves a glossy finish.
 Since UV resin checks all the boxes, it makes the perfect resin.

 For any project, you need a resin that forms fewer air bubbles, as air bubbles ruin the overall appearance.
 Choose a UV resin that makes little to no air bubbles, so the project looks flawless.